mapike907/Data-Requests/22.02_Manual_Vax_Entry_CEDRS/README.md

 What proportion are from CIIS only?
 0.4935 (49.4%)

-(2) Manual Entries appear to be very complete when entered.
+(2 Answer:) Manual Entries appear to be very complete when entered.

 Google Doc: https://docs.google.com/document/d/1zGmYjlBjjPe3Q0yn-LRy-FQAHjQVqCmZOYjmQUwMdKc/edit